chukmunnlee/geekshacking-genai-workshop/README.md

 - An IDE or code editor of your choice with Python syntax highlighting and LSP support.
 The workshop will be conducted using [Visual Studio Code (VSC)](https://code.visualstudio.com/download).
 If you are using Visual Studio Code install the following extension
   - [VSC extension - Microsoft Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
 - You should also have Git installed
-- **Optional** - If you are familiar with [DevContainers](https://code.visualstudio.com/docs/devcontainers/containers) and would like to use it for this workshop, please install the following:
+- **ALTERNATIVE** - If you are familiar with [DevContainers](https://code.visualstudio.com/docs/devcontainers/containers) and would like to use it for this workshop, please install the following:
   - [Docker](https://docs.docker.com/engine/install/)
   - [VSC extension - Remote Explorer](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-explorer)
   - [VSC extension - DevContainers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)